primait/prima_opentelemetry_ex/README.md

 What's covered:

-- HTTPoison - to trace the http calls you make to external system and to pass along the trace context
+- HTTPoison (via [Telepoison](https://github.com/primait/telepoison)) - to trace the http calls you make to external system and to pass along the trace context
 - Plug - to link your phoenix/plug handled requests with their http clients traces
 - Absinthe - to trace your GraphQL resolutions in a single span
 - Ecto - to trace your database transactions in a single span